sergio-jara/Sergio-Quiz/README.md

 1. Clone the repository
 2. Navigate to the project directory
 3. Run `pod install`
-4. Open `dynamox.xcworkspace` in Xcode
+4. Open `Sergio.xcworkspace` in Xcode
 5. Build and run the project

 ### Running Tests